 The Commonwealth pays full tuition for siblings when the admission of a sibling causes a district to exceed the NSS cap.
 The Commonwealth continues paying full tuition for such sibling until it is no longer the continued attendance of the sibling that is causing the district to exceed its NSS cap.
 The charter school statute specifies that the Commonwealth pays tuition for "siblings attending commonwealth charter schools to the extent that their attendance would otherwise cause the school district's charter school tuition payments to exceed 9 per cent of the school district's net school spending."
 G.L. c.
 71, § 89(i)(2).
 If tuition payments from a district to Commonwealth charter schools do not exceed its NSS cap in any year, the district will resume payments for siblings who were previously admitted.

-Using projected FY22 enrollment numbers for charter schools, projected FY22 tuition rates, and required FY22 NSS figures, the Department's Office of District and School Finance has calculated preliminary projections of each sending district's FY22 enrollment against the 9 percent NSS cap, 18 percent NSS cap, or other relevant NSS cap.
+Using projected FY23 enrollment numbers for charter schools, projected FY23 tuition rates, and required FY23 NSS figures, the Department's Office of District and School Finance has calculated preliminary projections of each sending district's FY23 enrollment against the 9 percent NSS cap, 18 percent NSS cap, or other relevant NSS cap.

-Given the data above and based on the Department's understanding of charter school growth plans for FY22, the Department projects the number of "seats" (FTE) that will remain for charter school enrollment in each sending district after the FY22 enrollment process has been completed.
+Given the data above and based on the Department's understanding of charter school growth plans for FY23, the Department projects the number of seats (FTE) that will remain for charter school enrollment in each sending district after the FY23 enrollment process has been completed.
 Based on this analysis and depending on how many FTE seats remain before potential proration of tuition, the Department has determined that certain school districts are "near-cap" and "at-cap" districts.
+The Department has also identified districts that are "approaching-cap" districts.

-Listed in Table 1A, 1B, and 1C, near-cap and at-cap districts are projected to have very few seats remaining and may be subject to proration if actual, non-sibling and sibling enrollment differs from FY22 estimates and projections.
-Near cap districts listed in Table 1A are projected to have fewer than 10 FTE seats remaining.
-This year, Boston is identified as a near cap district, Table 1B, with projected enrollment within 0.5 percent of the 18 percent NSS cap and additional increases to total enrollment anticipated in future fiscal years.
-At cap districts are projected to have charter tuition assessments at or above the relevant NSS cap.
+Listed in Table 1A, and 1B, near-cap and at-cap districts are projected to have very few seats remaining and may be subject to proration if actual, non-sibling and sibling enrollment differs from FY23 estimates and projections.
+Near cap districts listed in Table 1A are projected to have fewer than 10 FTE seats remaining, with the exception of Cambridge which is within 0.5 percent of its NSS cap.
+At-cap districts are projected to have charter tuition assessments at or above the relevant NSS cap.

 As has been the case in prior years, in accordance with 603 CMR 1.05(10)(b), the Department recommends that charter schools exercise the option to skip over students who reside in the near-cap districts and who apply for enrollment.
 See near-cap districts subject to a recommended skip over in Table 1A.

-In the case of at-cap districts, those listed in Table 1C, the Department will require two different treatments due to varying seat availability.
+In the case of at-cap districts, those listed in Table 1B and 1C, the Department will require three different treatments due to varying seat availability.

 Please note that in the event that a sending district's tuition assessment exceeds the applicable percent NSS cap, the Department will prorate equally that district's tuition assessment among all charter schools enrolling students from that district.